mpounsett/nagiosplugin/doc/tutorial.rst

 Class Anatomy
 =============

-Plugins written with :py:mod::`nagiosplugin` are subclasses from the :py:class:`Check` base class, overriding methods to provide functionality.
+Plugins written with :py:mod:`nagiosplugin` are subclasses from the :py:class:`Check` base class, overriding methods to provide functionality.
 The methods are called from the :py:class:`Controller` class, which implements the general plugin control logic.